GKO95/GKO95.github.io/_docs/programming/en/PRGMING_C.md

 ```

 ### Creating Files
 A new file can be created using the same method of writing a file that does not bound by just writing on the existing file.
-Creating a file is done simply by designating a file name is doesn't exist on the specified path.
+Creating a file is done simply by designating a file name that doesn't exist on the specified path.

 ```c
 /* CREATING FILE */